Charleville

 Charleville features high concentrations of lone person households, with a lower-than-average median household size

 Family households account for 60.3% of all households, including 20.1% couples with children, 28.8% couples without children, and 10.7% single parent families.
-Non-family households constitute the remaining 39.7%, with lone person households at 36.5% and group households making up 3.2%.
-The median household size is 2.2 people, smaller than the Rest of Qld average of 2.5.
+Non-family households make up the remaining 39.7%, with lone person households at 36.5% and group households comprising 3.2%.
+The median household size is 2.2 people, which is smaller than the Regional Queensland average of 2.5.

 Frequently Asked Questions - Households